mayurah/Evaluation-Manual/README.md

 - Algorithms, Web API, creativity, logic, framework, network communication
 - Use of version control, demo url and deployment tools to make development operations easier
 - Documentation, Collaborative tools and devOps automation
+- Have a look at [Data Science](https://github.com/mayurah/Evaluation-Manual/blob/master/data-science.md) for sub-parameters used for evaluating data science submission

 ## Overall Usability